wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 - Decreasing field of view, meaning the player sees less and the enemy is scarier.
 - Increased intensity of fog to add to the creepy atmosphere.

+#### Audio
+Audio is a key feature in horror games and can really set the tone and mood of the game.
+I got my sounds and music from Zapsplat and Pixabay.

+- I used meta sound source for audio
+- Most of my sounds are set up quite basic escept breathing which has a filter and limiter as it was originally too loud and obnoxious.

+<iframe src="https://blueprintue.com/render/kdmyjw2m/" scrolling="no" allowfullscreen></iframe>

+*Figure .
+Meta sound source for human breathing*

+- I created sound attenuation for fire, to add a bit of liveliness to the environment.
+- I created sound attenuation for the zombie footsteps so the player can only hear them when they are close by.
+- Footstep sounds were done by adding a 'play sound' notify to the zombie walk and run animations.
+I timed these notifies with when the zombies foot was on the ground.
+This allowed me to achieve footsteps which matched the visual and the sound.
+- I also added sound attenuation to zombie breathing so the player starts hearing these disturbing noises when the enemy is nearby.

+Background sound to make the environment feel alive:
+- Horror music
+- Dungeon ambience

+Sounds:
+- Footsteps - help the player avoid the enemy but also build tension as you know he is near
+- Zombie breathing/noises - unsettling almost choking sounds which convey your enemy is a monster and not something human
+- Human/player breathing: Faint breathing, people often breathe heavier when experiencing anxiety or fear
+- Zombie scream - lets the player know the enemy is directly behind them and attacking

+#### Menus
+Now that my main game loop was done I needed to create some menus so the player could navigate the game and there was on obvious win/lose.
+Although I have done a widget for my health bar early on in my project, I still wasn't the most familiar with UI in Unreal and its capabilities.
+To learn more about it I watched a video by Unreal University which showed how to create a main menu (How To Create A Main Menu - Unreal Engine 5 Tutorial, 2022).
+This video helped me learn how to use buttons which turned out to be fairly simple with the 'on clicked' events.